graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 South Africa remains a particularly revealing case, not because it is unique, but because its contrasts are so visible.
 The [World Bank's country overview](https://www.worldbank.org/en/country/southafrica/overview) describes both real post-apartheid social progress and the continuing pressure of poverty, youth population demands, and uneven development.
 That combination is instructive.
 Democratic transition can be genuine and still fail to close the gap between institutional aspiration and lived experience.

 The system works — but not evenly, and not for all.
+For many people, this is not experienced as theory but as a quiet recalibration of expectation — the sense that effort no longer reliably translates into progress.
 The same pattern repeats at the global level — only there, the mechanisms of correction are even fewer.

 ## International Law and the Return of Power